SGpp/DisCoTec/distributedcombigrid/examples/gene_distributed_third_level/README.md

 2. Create a parameter file that suits your setup (Use ctparam_tl as a template) and set the variable `paramfile` accordingly in `preproc.py`.

-3. Run `rabbitmq-server` and start the third-level-manager.
-Both must be accessible by the systems.
+3. Run the `third-level-manager` which must be accessible form both systems.

 4. Start `run.sh` on both systems.